 Once you've finished the tutorial, try making it totally your own!
 Experiment with fun light leaks, text, or scratches and dust for a film look.
 Try doing different percentages of opacity or messing around more with motion blur.
 Go wild and see what you come up with!
 Here are some examples of what I did.

+I hope you enjoyed this kaleidoscope photoshop tutorial!
 Show me what you come up with by tagging @haleyivers in your Instagram photos, comments, Insta story or DM me!
 I'd love to see your creations :)